isomerpages/nlb-reference/_ssh-social-sciences/Virtual Sports and Fitness.md

 [^6]: Kennedy, K. (2020, March 24).
 Fitness enthusiasts think outside the gym during coronavirus. *ABC News*.
 Retrieved 2020, April 21 from https://abcnews.go.com/Lifestyle/wireStory/fitness-enthusiasts-gym-coronavirus-69746528

-[^7]: Hamilton, T. & Uersfeld, S. (2020, May 9).
+[^7]: Hamilton, T. &amp; Uersfeld, S. (2020, May 9).
 German Bundesliga resumes after coronavirus outbreak: What matchday, player testing and safety will look like. *ESPN*.
 Retrieved May 21, 2020, from https://www.espn.com/soccer/german-bundesliga/story/4092930/german-bundesliga-resumes-after-coronavirus-outbreak-what-matchdayplayer-testing-and-safety-will-look-like; Coronavirus: Austria football teams to resume training, games to be play behind closed doors.
 (2020, April 15). *The Straits Times*.
 Retrieved May 21, 2020, from https://www.straitstimes.com/sport/football/coronavirus-austria-football-teams-to-resume-training-games-to-be-play-behind-closed; Shergold, A. (2020, April 16).
 Bundesliga players train two metres apart, NBA stars are on 25-day 'back-to-fitness' plans and Australian rugby returns on May 28... how sports around the world are making plans to restart after lockdown. *MailOnline*.
 Retrieved May 21, 2020, from https://www.dailymail.co.uk/sport/nba/article-8213865/How-sports-world-making-plans-resume-following-coronavirus-shutdown.html; Asia Today: S. Korea has low daily increase as sports resume.
 (2020, May 5). *Associated Press*.
 Retrieved May 21, 2020, from https://apnews.com/e01477988078f606863a81d22586a5c7